WebDriverException: Element is not clickable at point (x, y)

 I hope, this will resolve your error.

-For more solutions to other queries, you may visit the Selenium interview question page or you can pursue Selenium training for more knowledge.
+For more solutions to other queries, you may visit the Selenium interview question page or you can pursue Selenium online course for more knowledge.